Push-button pitching: MLB to let pitchers call own signals

 In yet another nod to new technology, Major League Baseball will permit pitchers in spring training to wear wristbands that will let them signal to the catcher what’s coming next.

-The experiment that will begin Feb.
-24 when exhibition play begins with Seattle-San Diego and Texas-Kansas City matchups in the Cactus League.
+The experiment begins Feb.
+24 when exhibition play opens with the Seattle-San Diego and Texas-Kansas City games in the Cactus League.
 All 30 teams are scheduled to be in action the next day.

 It’s an extension of the PitchCom system that MLB teams were allowed to employ last season, when catchers could push buttons on their wristbands to call for fastballs, curves, changeups and anything else, along with the location.
 The pitcher would then hear the result on an earpiece inside his hat.